 Chris Anthony, Chief Executive Officer, and Director.
 Mr. Anthony has been Chairman and Chief Executive Officer of Flux Power since it was incorporated.
-Since November 2010, Mr. Anthony has also served as an R&D Advisor to Epic Boats, LLC, which he founded in 2002 and where he served as Chief Executive Officer until October 2010.
-From 2005 to 2009 Mr. Anthony served as the Chief Operating Officer of Aptera Motors, Inc. ("Aptera Motors") and was a Director of that company from 2005 to 2010.
+Since November 2010, Mr. Anthony has also served as an R&D Advisor to Epic Boats, LLC, a Delaware company, which he founded in 2002 ("Epic Boats") and where he served as Chief Executive Officer until October 2010.
+Mr. Anthony is a majority owner of Epic Boats.
+At Epic Boats, Mr. Anthony's primary responsibilities included managing the day to day operations of the Company in his capacity as Chief Executive Officer and Founder.
+From 2005 to 2009 Mr. Anthony served as the Chief Operating Officer of Aptera Motors, Inc. ("Aptera Motors"), a Delaware company and was a Director of that company from 2005 to 2010.
+Aptera Motors and Epic Boats are not affiliates of the Company.
 Mr. Anthony is an expert in energy storage, electric propulsion systems, and advanced composite manufacturing processes.
 He has significant experience building advanced products in the marine and commuter vehicle industries.
 Mr. Anthony has a Bachelor's of Science degree in finance from the Cameron School of Business.

 Steve Jackson, Chief Financial Officer and Chief Operating Officer.
 Mr. Jackson has been providing services to Flux Power since November 2011 and joined the Company as a full time employee in January 2012.
 Prior to joining Flux Power, Mr. Jackson served as the Chief Financial Officer and Chief Operating Officer for Verdezyne Inc, an alternative energy bio-fuel company from 2008 to 2011.
-Mr. Jackson is a Certified Public Accountant and has more than 20 years finance and operations experience, including 7 years at SAIC where he held several significant financial management positions, and 3 years at PriceWaterhouse LLP.
+Mr. Jackson is a Certified Public Accountant and has more than 20 years finance and operations experience, including 7 years at SAIC, a FORTUNE 500® scientific, engineering, and technology applications company, where he held several significant financial management positions, and 3 years at PriceWaterhouse LLP ("PW").
+Verdezyne, Inc., SAIC, and PW are not affiliates of the Company.
 He received his Bachelor of Business Administration degree in Accounting from the University of Texas at Austin and a Master of Science degree in Accountancy from San Diego State University.

 Michael Johnson, Director.
 Mr. Johnson has been a director of Flux Power since it was incorporated.
-Mr. Johnson has been a director and the Chief Executive Officer of Esenjay Petroleum Corporation in Corpus Christi, Texas since 2002.
-He is an industry expert in the natural gas exploration industry and brings a wealth of management and successful company building experience to the board.
-Mr. Johnson currently serves on the Board of Directors at Aptera Motors.
+Since 2002, Mr. Johnson has been a director and the Chief Executive Officer of Esenjay Petroleum Corporation ("Esenjay Petroleum"), a Delaware company located in Corpus Christi, Texas.
+Mr. Johnson's primary responsibility at Esenjay Petroleum was to manage the business and company as Chief Executive Officer Mr. Johnson is director and shareholder of Esenjay Investments LLC, a Delaware company and an affiliate of the Company owning approximately 49% of the issued and outstanding shares of the Company.
+As a result of Mr. Johnson's leadership and business experience he is an industry expert in the natural gas exploration industry and brings a wealth of management and successful company building experience to the board.
+Mr. Johnson currently serves on the Board of Directors at Aptera Motors, which is not an affiliate of the Company.
 Mr. Johnson received a BS degree in mechanical engineering from the University of Southwestern Louisiana in 1971.